-- maintains and improves habitat

-- supports breeding, in particular for colonial nesting waterbirds

-- assists life cycle completion

-- maintains habitat and water levels for migratory shorebirds in the Coorong and Lower Lakes, and

-- takes a Basin-scale approach.
+- support breeding, in particular for colonial nesting waterbirds - assist life cycle completion - maintain habitat and water levels for migratory shorebirds in the Coorong and Lower Lakes - adopt a Basin-scale approach.

 In applying the water management strategies for waterbirds, environmental water holders and managers should target the Basin-significant assets (listed in Appendix 3) and locally-significant assets identified in long-term environmental watering plans.